-SOUTHERN UNION STATE COMMUNITY COLLEGE complies with non-discrimi- natory regulations under Title VI, Title VII, and Title IX of the Civil Rights Act of 1964; Title IX Educational Amendment of 1972; Section 504 of the Rehabilitation Act of 1973 and the Americans With Disabilities Act of 1990.
-Inquiries concerning Title VI, VII and IX should be directed to the Associate Dean of Students at ext.
+SOUTHERN UNION STATE COMMUNITY COLLEGE complies with non-discriminatory regulations under Title VI, Title VII, and Title IX of the Civil Rights Act of 1964; Title IX Educational Amendment of 1972; Section 504 of the Rehabilitation Act of 1973 and the Americans With Disabilities Act of 1990.
+Inquiries concerning Title VI, VII and IX should be directed to the Associate Dean of Student Affairs at ext.
 5555.
-Inquiries concern- ing Section 504 and ADA should be directed to the ADA Coordinator at ext.
-5488 (Ope- lika), ext.
+Inquiries concerning Section 504 and ADA should be directed to the ADA Coordinator at ext.
+5354 (Opelika), ext.
 5204 (Valley) and ext.
 5403 (Wadley).
-The grievance procedure is described beginning on page 13 of the Catalog.
-Grievance Procedure Forms are available in the President or Vice-President's Office, and by calling ext.
-5352.
-The college's Grievance Officer is:
+The grievance procedure is located the Catalog Home section under Policy Statements, Complaint Resolution.
+Grievance Procedure Forms are available by contacting the College Grievance Officer below:

 Ms. Marty Kirby Grievance Officer P.O.
 Box 1000 Wadley, AL 36276 (256) 395-2211 ext.
-5813
+5112